syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 # Exporting

-The PivotGrid control can be exported to the following file formats:
+The pivot grid control can be exported to the following file formats:

-* Excel
+* Microsoft Excel
-* Word
+* Microsoft Word
 * PDF
 * CSV

-The PivotGrid control can be exported by invoking the [`exportPivotGrid`](../api/ejpivotgrid#methods:exportPivotGrid) public method, with an appropriate export option as a parameter.
+The pivot grid control can be exported by invoking the [`exportPivotGrid`](../api/ejpivotgrid#methods:exportPivotGrid) public method, with an appropriate export option as a parameter.

 ## JSON export

-I> By default, JSON export mode will be applied for the server and client modes.
+I> By default, the JSON export mode will be applied for server and client modes.

 {% highlight html %}